-Sunday Forums are an education and faith formation opportunity on Sunday mornings from 9:30-10:20am in Heritage Hall, which is in the lower lever under the worship space.
+Sunday Forums are an education and faith formation opportunity on Sunday mornings.

 We will continue to offer Sunday Forums online only through the end of February.
 The link will be the same as the one sent out for worship on Sunday morning.
 The forums will be presented from 9:00am to 9:45am (note the time change!) so that people can still make it to church should we return to in-person worship before then.
 We greatly appreciate your understanding and flexibility during this uncertain time.
 You can also view Sunday Forums at a later time via the links on The Thursday Epistle.

 We at University Lutheran Church of Hope are thoughtful believers dedicated to faith formation and mindful inquiry, expanding our understanding of how God is at work in our lives.
 Come and explore your questions in a caring community!